ALL Metrics

 Fourth, the gaining attention in TEPBLL area is conducting video-making project.
 Five studies employed TEPBLL with the aid of Google Docs, EverCam, PowerDirector, Movie Maker, YouTube, and Web 2.0 platform to their project.
 The collaboration between Movie Maker and Google Docs empirically enhanced students’ communicative performance by creating public service announcement (PSA) videos (Greenblatt & McDonald, 2022).
 Nishioka (2016) conducted research on collaborative DST using a Web 2.0 based application.
 The results showed that learners strategically used their first language, grammatical terminology, and private speech in the collaborative knowledge construction process during the project.
 To promote intra-cultural understanding, Yeh & Fu (2023) research has been conducted on video creation using Power Director which implies the improvement of English communication and deepens cultural understanding.

-Fifth, three studies on mobile instant messaging-based projects employed online discussion forum, WeChat, and Whatsapp platforms.
+Fifth, three studies on mobile instant messaging-based projects suggested online discussion forum, WeChat, and Whatsapp platforms.
 The study of Nami & Asadnia (2024) used a multimodal platform of Whatsapp, slideshare, blogpage, inshot and Instagram to implement word contextualization, and story presentation through a learner-generated digital story telling (DST) project.
 The results indicated that DST design, development, presentation, and evaluation positively enhanced learners’ perceptions towards DST-based vocabulary learning.
 Avci & Adiguzel (2017) further researched the use of Whatsapp to foster communication skills and found that mobile instant messaging had a positive effect on student performance.
 Yao (2022) conducted research on climate education using online discussion forums, which increased learners’ willingness to combat climate change.
 Sixth, the studies focus on the Video Conferencing project with the aid of Machinima (Dooly & Sadler, 2016) and Skype (Kato et al., 2023) platform, focusing on speaking skills.
 The last is an Audio-visual Translation project employs SubESPSKills and Moodle.
 Javier Avila-Cabrera & Corral Esteban (2021) proposed SubESPSKills innovative project on subtitling tasks in an English for Specific Purposes class to improve written production skills.
 The results indicated improvements in writing production skills and some language knowledge (e.g., words, structure, etc.).
 Furthermore, the language skill and knowledge along with student and teacher activities of TEPBLL also portrayed in Table 5.

 Table 5.
 Language skills and technologies in TEPBLL.